amfaller/BU-EC463-MiniProject/log/log.md

 Tony added a hardcoded function to retrieve product data from the FDA API.
 This simply prints the returned JSON string to the web page.

+## September 9, 2021

+Tony began learning how to use Firebase.
+He tried to follow [one tutorial](https://rnfirebase.io/) then [another](https://docs.expo.dev/guides/setup-native-firebase/), but he was unsuccessful.
+When he tried to launch the app, the emulators refused to connect to the server.

+Tony also modified the FDA API function to be more generic and not hard coded.